scionproto/scion/doc/BeaconExtensions.md

 ### Segments

-As the structure of an AS Entry is identical for up-, down-, and core segments, all of them are extended in the same way.
+As the structure of an AS Entry is identical for up- and down segments, both of them are extended in the same way.
+AS Entries in core segments are treated slightly differently in that all entries related to peering and shortcuts are omitted (see individual properties for details).
 Since each AS Entry carries information about one AS on the path, the different segments of a path can be combined as follows: